ohsome quality API (OQAPI)

 exemplary OQT result of the Mapping Saturation indicator

-As an open source project, all the code for OQT is accessible on Github, and you can stay up-to-date on its advancements by reading our blogposts.
+As an open source project, all the code for OQAPI is accessible on Github, and you can stay up-to-date on its advancements by reading our blogposts.

 How to use OQAPI